Constuelo/photoshop_refresh_image_exporter/README.rst

 How To
 ------------
+Enter the values relating to the input paths below, below is an example of the prompt + input
 .. code-block:: bash

-   path:
+   path: C:\Users\rory\Documents
-   psd name:
+   psd name: Homepage.psd
-   naming convention:
+   naming convention: 2018-01-01_SS19_Ph1_R1_Homepage_